 So, if you can help them to revise in a way that doesn’t feel like a non-stop conveyor belt of information passing in one ear and out the other, you’ve made a decent start.

-We’ve rounded up a small selection of tips, tricks, games, worksheets and all kinds of resources to help with this year’s English language GCSE paper.
+We’ve rounded up a small selection of tips, tricks, games, worksheets and all kinds of resources to help with learning for this year’s English language GCSE paper.

 This bundle of resources from TeachIt helps students recap key words and terminology for GCSE English Language, and lets them play some tried-and-tested games and activities, like this printable language board game, to go over important skills for the exam.